aledognini/ros2-docker-modular-data-acquisition-for-av/README.md

 * The file "connect.sh" is used to connect to a Docker container that is already running.
 * The file "record.sh" is used to record a ROS2 bag.

+All the Docker images used are available at: https://hub.docker.com/repository/docker/aledognini

 ## 0\) Initial Configuration (CycloneDDS)

 **⚠️ Before proceeding, you must set the correct configurations for CycloneDDS.**